-This first lesson is divided into three sections to help you create a focus around your healing.
-The first is to name our intention and give ourselves an opportunity to choose a healing path.
-The second is to explore the deep roots of why we are depressed.
-The third is to identify what unwanted parts of our life are holding us back from our higher self.
+Lesson one is divided into two sections to create a focus around your healing.
+The first is to name your intention and give yourself an opportunity to choose a healing path.
+The second is to explore the deep roots of why you are depressed.

 Part One: Name your intention.